farzinlize/ADD_CUDA/README.md

 # Add Cuda Project
-Add cuda is a learning purpose project based on a simple task: Adding all element of an array in a single integer (**Summation**)
+Add cuda is a learning purpose project based on a simple task: Adding all elements of an array in a single integer (**Summation**)

 # Kernel
-The kernel used in this project is based on a **Optimizing Parallel Reduction in CUDA** lecture by *Mark Harris* introduced at GPGPU course at Shiraz University by *Dr. Farshad khunjush*.
-The **reduction** lecture contain several kernels that tying to achieve best speedup compare to the very first and simple add kernel at the begging of lecture.
+The kernel used in this project is based on **Optimizing Parallel Reduction in CUDA** lecture by *Mark Harris* introduced at GPGPU course at Shiraz University by *Dr. Farshad khunjush*.
+The **reduction** lecture contain several kernels that trying to achieve best speedup compare to the very first and simple add kernel at the begging of lecture.

 ## Reduction
 As it discussed in a lecture, reduction is a common and important data parallel primitive problem when after an iteration of working on data, number of active threads or potentially parallel tasks decreases.